Fair Abstractive Summarization of Diverse Perspectives: Model Details

 We compare the fairness performance of 5 models that are representative LLMs with the state-of-the-art performance on summarization tasks.
 For all models, we use a zero-shot prompt setting because LLMs have a strong capability for summarization~\citep{goyal2022zeroshotnews, zhang2023benchmarking} and we do not want the reference summaries to influence the judgment of the LLMs themselves.
 The LLMs studied are listed as follows:

-\paragraph{GPT models} We use three models by OpenAI: two variants of GPT-3.5 (\textbf{text-davinci-003} and \textbf{gpt-3.5-turbo}) \citep{Brown2020gpt3, Ouyang2022instructgpt} and \textbf{gpt-4} \citep{openai2023gpt4}.
+\paragraph{GPT} We use three models by OpenAI: two variants of GPT-3.5 (\textbf{text-davinci-003} and \textbf{gpt-3.5-turbo}) \citep{Brown2020gpt3, Ouyang2022instructgpt} and \textbf{gpt-4} \citep{openai2023gpt4}.
 The details regarding the training process of these models have not been published, but the authors mention that GPT-4 is trained on ``publicly available data (such as internet data) and data licensed from third-party providers''.
 Therefore, it is possible that these models are trained on summarization datasets.
 For parameters, we set the temperature to 0 and the maximum length to 512.

+\paragraph{LLaMA 2}~\citep{touvron2023llama} is an open-sourced pretrained and fine-tuned LLM ranging in scale from 7 billion to 70 billion parameters.
+We use \textbf{llama-2-7B-chat}, \textbf{llama-2-13B-chat}, and \textbf{llama2-70B-chat} which are optimized for instruction following and dialogue use cases.
+We set the temperature to 0 and the maximum length to 512.

-\paragraph{Alpaca} \citep{alpaca} is a model fine-tuned from the LLaMA model \citep{touvron2023llama} on 52K instruction-following demonstrationsfootnote{\url{https://github.com/tatsu-lab/stanford_alpaca}}.
+\paragraph{Alpaca} \citep{alpaca} is a model fine-tuned from the LLaMA model \citep{touvron2023llama1} on 52K instruction-following demonstrations\footnote{\url{https://github.com/tatsu-lab/stanford_alpaca}}.
 The training data for LLaMA is acquired from seven sources, and it does not include summarization datasets.
 However, the training data for Alpaca includes examples of text summarization in various domains, including news articles and scientific papers.
 For parameters, we use a temperature of 0.1 and a context length (the maximum number of tokens from both input and output) of 2048.

+\paragraph{PaLM 2}~\citep{anil2023palm} is a close-sourced LLM optimized for multilingual and reasoning tasks.
+It is also a Transformer-based model trained using a mixture of objectives.
+We directly use \textbf{text-bison@001} model provided by Google Vertex API\footnote{\url{https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/text?hl=zh-cn}} to run all experiments.
+We set the temperature to 0 and the maximum length to 512.

-\paragraph{claude-instant-1} is Anthropic’s model.\footnote{\url{https://docs.anthropic.com/claude/reference/selecting-a-model}} The details regarding the training process of this model have not been published.
+\paragraph{Claude} is an Anthropic’s model.\footnote{\url{https://docs.anthropic.com/claude/reference/selecting-a-model}} We use \textbf{claude-instant-1}, and the details regarding the training process of this model have not been published.
 Claude can help with various tasks, such as summarization, search, creative and collaborative writing, Q\&A, and coding. claude-instant-1 is one of the claude models which can consume 100k tokens.\footnote{\url{https://www.anthropic.com/index/introducing-claude}} All our experiments use their default hyper-parameters.